kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 ### What is the Observatory

-A knowledgebase monitoring convergent (connection and integration) and pluralistic entities (actors, organizations, movements, events, protocols, networks and more) in the alternative internet (i.e., decentralized web, indieweb, Web3, distributed web).
+A dataset  monitoring convergent (connection and integration) and pluralistic entities (actors, organizations, movements, events, protocols, networks and more) in the alternative internet (i.e., decentralized web, indieweb, Web3, distributed web).

 ### What are the problems that the Observatory anticipates addressing?